 by Maiya Drennen

 Throughout our lives, different struggles will take their toll on each and every one of us.
-The teen years, for most of us, are filled with struggle.
+These years, for most of us, are filled with teen struggles.
 During them, we’re still learning; still discovering new things; and still growing physically, mentally, and spiritually.

 I asked a few teens and young adults to give me a look at what they struggle with.
 Today, I want to share their answers with you, and give a little encouragement for each situation.
 Undoubtedly, you can relate to at least one of these.